-For information about the dosage of Qulipta, including its strengths and how to take the drug, keep reading.
+Keep reading for specific information about the dosages of Qulipta, including its strengths and how to take the medication.
 For a comprehensive look at Qulipta, see this article.

 Below is information about the dosing instructions for Qulipta.